top of page

 No reservations are accepted.

-Luckes Lounge Photo credit: NPS
+Lucke's Lounge / Photo credit: NPS

 Because your bicycle tour/scavenger hunt is an all day affair, I didn't schedule any other activities for Day 2 apart from exploring the park on the bicycle trails.

-Don't forget to explore Apgar Village.
+Don't forget to explore Apgar Village!

-Dinner: You could try to get a reservation at Russell's Fireside Dining Room in the Lodge but the cons to Russell's are that it is overpriced and very busy.
+Evening: You could try to get a reservation at Russell's Fireside Dining Room in the Lodge but the cons to Russell's are that it is overpriced and very busy.
 So what I'd recommend is drive 7 miles from the Park to Josephine's Speakeasy.
 10245 US Highway 2 E, Coram, MT

 I love the bison gyros but other menu items include salmon, ribeye steak, lamb chops, chicken or shrimp skewers, charcuterie boards and more.
 And in my opinion, the food is better than that of Russell's and it isn't overpriced.